ipikuka/recma-mdx-import-react/README.md

  * https://github.com/vercel/next.js/issues/76395
  * https://github.com/ipikuka/next-mdx-remote-client/issues/9

-**The package/app should insert `React` instance to function construction arguments to get it in the compiled sorce !**
+**You should insert `React` instance into function construction arguments to get it in the compiled source !**

 ## Installation